Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 Cut one or two in half and spoon out the seeds.
 Note the deep orange colour of your fruit; this is one of the richest sources of beta and other carotenes.
 These are some of the most important phytonutrients in your diet; amongst other things they are the precursors to vitamin A.

-But in addition they have proven benefits, preventing a host of serious eye diseases like macular degeneration; and also lung tumours.
+But in addition butternut have proven benefits, preventing a host of serious eye diseases like macular degeneration; and also lung tumours.

-Do forget the notion that a super-smooth texture is vital in our food; you are in effect then refining your starch as in white bread and rice.
+Do forget the notion that a super-smooth texture is vital in our food; by removing so of the fibre you are in effect then refining your starch as in white bread and rice.

 The Japanese call it ikigai; a central theme in all five of the Blue Zones of the world where ten times as many folk live to fit and active old age.